euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

 - ``Model``: a collection of concepts classes and concept instances, configured with some visualization.
 - ``View``: an interface to a drawing application scripted via AppleScript.

-The *model library* includes the models presented in this paper, and any additional models a PySTEMM user would create.
+The *model library* includes the models presented in this paper and any additional models any PySTEMM user would create.
 Figure :ref:`archfig` explains the architecture in more detail, and lists external modules that were used for specific purposes.

 ..
 TODO: remove "Loose & Hybrid Model"